-In case of models undergoing a violent He flash at the RGB tip, we do not perform a detailed numerical computation of this phase; instead, we consider the evolutionary values of both the He core mass (M{cHe}) , and the surface He abundance (He_S) at the RGB tip, and accrete the envelope with the evolutionary chemical composition until the appropriate total mass is obtained.
-After waiting for the thermal relaxation of the structure, the resulting Zero Age Horizontal Branch (ZAHB) model has the same luminosity of the corresponding model evolved through the He flash, as demonstrated by Vandenberg et al. (2000).
+In the case of models undergoing a violent He flash at the RGB tip, we do not perform a detailed numerical computation of this phase; instead, we consider the evolutionary values of both the He core mass ( $M{cHe}$ ) and the surface He abundance (HeS) at the RGB tip and accrete the envelope with the evolutionary chemical composition until the appropriate total mass is obtained.
+After waiting for the thermal relaxation of the structure, the resulting zero-age horizontal branch (ZAHB) model has the same luminosity of the corresponding model evolved through the He flash, as demonstrated by Vandenberg et al. (2000).

-A subsample of the evolutionary tracks (canonical models) is shown in Fig. 3 for all our adopted chemical compositions.
+A subsample of the evolutionary tracks (canonical models) is shown in Figure 3 for all our adopted chemical compositions.
 It is evident that all relevant evolutionary phases are properly sampled by the different tracks.